public class AttributeCertificate extends java.security.cert.Certificate implements ASN1Type, java.security.cert.X509Extension

 TargetChecker implementation performs the following checks (in this order):

-object and is equal to
+Target object and is equal to

 the AC Target element, the check returns true.

-or TargetGroup
+TargetName or TargetGroup and the

-server is given as GeneralName
+server is given as GeneralName,

 the check returns true if the GeneralName of the AC Target is equal to the